 What to Look For in a Tool to Make Sure They Are Doing Their Best to Promote Sustainability

-When selecting an Ecommerce tool or service, you can base your selection on those which show the greenest and most sustainable attitudes.
+When selecting an eCommerce tool or service, you can base your selection on those that show the greenest and most sustainable attitudes.
 Are they reducing and/or offsetting their impact as a business?
 Do they strive to support (or make discounts for) sustainable merchants?
 How transparent are they about their operational footprint?
 Are they producing annual sustainability reports?

 What Types of Tools Might Cost a Lot of Carbon?

-Before we dive into The Best Sustainability Tools for Ecommerce, let’s briefly touch on the types of tools that you might want to consider avoiding.
-In terms of the carbon cost of specific Ecommerce solutions, the main impact you’re going to see will be digital carbon footprint.
+Before we dive into The Best Sustainability Tools for eCommerce, let’s briefly touch on the types of tools that you might want to consider avoiding.
+In terms of the carbon cost of specific eCommerce solutions, the main impact you’re going to see will be the digital carbon footprint.

 What do we mean by this?
 Data requires data centers.
 Data centers are hot, energy-hungry emission hubs.
 The more data your store requires to function, render and fulfill its functionality, the higher your digital carbon footprint.
 Learn much more about this issue in our recorded Mastermind session, available here.

-Bare this in mind when adding to the complexity and weight of your store with additional solutions.
-What value are they bringing, and does this counter the potential impact upon performance and guaranteed increase in your store’s carbon footprint?
+Keep this in mind when adding to your store’s complexity and weight with additional solutions.
+What value are they bringing, and does this counter the potential impact upon performance and guarantee an increase in your store’s carbon footprint?

-When we think of Ecommerce apps and experts who can help us run a greener retail operation, our minds might instantly go to overtly “eco” solutions (tree planting, carbon offsetting etc.) However, it’s important to remember that there are many solutions whose primary functionality might lie elsewhere, but which can still help you to improve your operational footprint.
+When we think of eCommerce apps and experts who can help us run a greener retail operation, our minds might instantly go to overtly “eco” solutions (tree planting, carbon offsetting, etc.).
+However, it’s important to remember that there are many solutions whose primary functionality might lie elsewhere but which can still help you improve your operational footprint.

-In this short round up of some of our favorite tools, we’ve included two more traditional “eco” apps, one marketing solution and one solution which you might not at first have placed within the sustainability category.
-Hopefully it gets you thinking about the different ways in which you could be leveraging existing tools for better environmental outcomes and efficiencies!
+In this short roundup of some of our favorite tools, we’ve included two more traditional “eco” apps, one marketing solution and one solution that you might not initially have placed within the sustainability category.
+Hopefully, it gets you thinking about the different ways in which you could be leveraging existing tools for better environmental outcomes and efficiencies!

 GreenStory

-While many brands get accusations of “greenwashing'' thrown at them, many more are quietly working away to make improvements without shouting about it.
-As consumers are increasingly led by their values, these brands - who are doing good, but not communicating it clearly - are missing out on being rewarded for doing the right thing.
+While many brands are accused of “greenwashing,” many more are quietly working to make improvements without shouting about it.
+As consumers are increasingly led by their values, these brands—who are doing good but not communicating it clearly—are missing out on being rewarded for doing the right thing.

-GreenStory helps brands to get the recognition they deserve, by giving them a clear way to tell the story of their positive impact across their stores.
-A visually appealing combination of supply-chain sustainability analysis and informative graphics help bring much needed transparency to the online stores of brands who are going above and beyond to make a difference.
+GreenStory helps brands get the recognition they deserve by giving them a clear way to tell the story of their positive impact across their stores.
+A visually appealing combination of supply-chain sustainability analysis and informative graphics helps bring much-needed transparency to the online stores of brands that are going above and beyond to make a difference.

 Features